cmu-delphi/delphi-epidata/docs/api/covidcast_geography.md

 ---

 # COVIDcast Geographic Coding

-The `geo_value` field specifies the geographic location whose estimate is being reported.
+The `geo_value` field returned by the API specifies the geographic location whose estimate is being reported.
 Estimates are available for several possible `geo_type`s:

 * `county`: County-level estimates are reported by the county's five-digit [FIPS code](https://en.wikipedia.org/wiki/FIPS_county_code).
 All FIPS codes are